aaronksaunders/ionic-react-hook-form-react-fire/README.md

 - **You should know that [Reactfire](https://github.com/FirebaseExtended/reactfire) is not considered "Production"**
 - This project has been tested for use on mobile devices using [Capacitor](https://capacitorjs.com/) on IOS and Android
 - In this project I use [Reactfire](https://github.com/FirebaseExtended/reactfire), [Ionic Framework ReactJS Components](https://ionicframework.com/react) and [React-Hook-Form](https://react-hook-form.com/).
-- Currently there is only Login and List Data Collection, will be adding create user, add items and delete items
+- Currently there is only [Login](https://github.com/aaronksaunders/ionic-react-hook-form-react-fire/blob/master/src/pages/Login.tsx) and [Listing The Data Collection](https://github.com/aaronksaunders/ionic-react-hook-form-react-fire/blob/master/src/pages/Home.tsx)
+- Will be adding create user, add items and delete items

 ### Required
 you must create a file called `src/env.js` and add the following code